Development Environment Setup

 All Scripts Reference

-Complete reference of all npm scripts in package.json, organized by category.
+Complete reference of all pnpm scripts in package.json, organized by category.

 Build